Press "Enter" to skip to content

 Newspaper Article from The Noblesville (IN) Ledger September 21, 1957

-In 1957 an American Legion bugler made the claim of being the first civilian to sound Taps at the Tomb of the Unknown Soldier.
-Milton Peters, a World War I veteran from Alliance Ohio sounded the call in a ceremony at the Tomb.
-In 1996 Dale Sprosty, a Korean War Veteran from Mount Pleasant Michigan, sought to sound Taps at the Tomb.
-His request came to Arlington through his Congressman, Representative Dave Camp.
-A compromise was made to sound Taps at the Civil War Unknown Tomb located near the Arlington House (the Custis-Lee Mansion).
+In 1957, an American Legion bugler claimed to be the first civilian to sound Taps at the Tomb of the Unknown Soldier.
+Milton Peters, a World War I veteran from Alliance, Ohio, sounded the call during a ceremony at the Tomb.
+In 1996, Dale Sprosty, a Korean War veteran from Mount Pleasant, Michigan, sought to sound Taps at the Tomb.
+His request reached Arlington through his Congressman, Representative Dave Camp.
+A compromise was reached to sound Taps at the Civil War Unknown Tomb, located near the Arlington House (the Custis-Lee Mansion).

 Boy Scouts Troop 12 from Toledo Ohio on Flag Day 1957.
 Bob Gardner, Scout bugler.
 Flag Day ceremony sponsored by Sons of The American Revolution

-By the 1970s no outside performers were allowed to sound Taps at the Tomb of the Unknown Soldier or military burials in the cemetery.
-To be sure, there have been rare occasions (extremely rare) when an exception has been made at a military funeral service in Arlington but no civilian bugler is allowed to sound Taps at the Tomb of the Unknown Soldier today.
+By the 1970s, no outside performers were allowed to sound Taps at the Tomb of the Unknown Soldier or at military burials in the cemetery.
+To be sure, there have been rare occasions (extremely rare) when an exception has been made at a military funeral service in Arlington, but no civilian bugler is allowed to sound Taps at the Tomb of the Unknown Soldier today.

 Wreath laying ceremony at The Tomb of the Unknown Soldier